Benjamin N. Cardozo

 Benjamin Nathan Cardozo (May 24, 1870 – July 9, 1938) was an American lawyer and jurist who served on the New York Court of Appeals from 1914 to 1932 and as an Associate Justice of the Supreme Court of the United States from 1932 until his death in 1938.
-Cardozo is remembered for his significant influence on the development of American common law in the 20th century, in addition to his philosophy and vivid prose style.
+Cardozo is remembered for his significant influence on the development of American common law in the 20th century, as well as for his philosophy and vivid prose style.

 Born in New York City, Cardozo passed the bar in 1891 after attending Columbia Law School.
-He won an election to the New York Supreme Court in 1913 but joined the New York Court of Appeals the following year.
-He won election as Chief Judge of that court in 1926.
-As Chief Judge, he wrote majority opinions on cases such as Palsgraf v.
+He won an election to the New York Supreme Court in 1913 but was appointed to the New York Court of Appeals the following year.
+He won election as chief judge of that court in 1926.
+As chief judge, he wrote majority opinions in cases such as Palsgraf v.
 Long Island Railroad Co.

-In 1932, President Herbert Hoover appointed Cardozo to the U.S. Supreme Court to succeed Oliver Wendell Holmes Jr. Cardozo served on the Court until his death in 1938, and formed part of the liberal bloc of justices known as the Three Musketeers.
+In 1932, President Herbert Hoover appointed Cardozo to the U.S. Supreme Court to succeed Oliver Wendell Holmes Jr. Cardozo served on the Court until his death in 1938 and formed part of the liberal bloc of justices known as the Three Musketeers.
 He wrote the Court's majority opinion in notable cases such as Nixon v.
-Condon and Steward Machine Co. v.
-Davis.
+Condon (1932) and Steward Machine Co. v.
+Davis (1937).